University of Alberta Aerial Robotics Group

 High-Efficiency Tilt-Rotor VTOL

-Trident is our new VTOL, an aircraft that takes-off vertically and transitions to horizontal flight.
+Trident is an early experimental VTOL, an aircraft that takes-off vertically and transitions to horizontal flight.
 It is designed for high efficiency and long endurance, making it ideal for applications such as surveillance, mapping, and delivery.
+This frame has evolved into the Quadrant airframe.

 Quadcopter